larry0x/workshops/how-to-run-a-validator/README.md

 # How to run a validator for Cosmos chains

-In this workshop session, we will setup and validate a real blockchain using [simapp](https://github.com/cosmos/cosmos-sdk/tree/v0.45.4/simapp), a blockchain app included in the [Cosmos SDK repository]() for education purpose.
+In this workshop session, we will setup and validate a real blockchain using [simapp](https://github.com/cosmos/cosmos-sdk/tree/v0.45.4/simapp), a blockchain app included in the [Cosmos SDK repository](https://github.com/cosmos/cosmos-sdk) for education purpose.

 We will cover the fundamentals that apply to every Cosmos chain; however, some chains also have their chain-specific requirements.
-E.g. [Terra]() requires validators also submit oracle feed; [THORChain]() and [Axelar]() require validators run full nodes of several other blockchains. **Make sure to refer to the docs of the chain you want to validate for its chain-specific requirements.**
+E.g. [Terra](https://twitter.com/terra_money) requires validators also submit oracle feed; [Axelar](https://twitter.com/axelarcore) require validators run full nodes of several other blockchains. **Make sure to refer to the docs of the chain you want to validate for its chain-specific requirements.**

-Use of hardware security modules (HSMs) or multi-party computing (MPC) signer programs such as [Horcrux]() are recommended but out of the scope of this session.
+Use of hardware security modules (HSMs) or multi-party computing (MPC) signer programs such as [Horcrux](https://github.com/strangelove-ventures/horcrux) are recommended but out of the scope of this session.

 ## Prerequisites